tom-stavert/fluxnova-ai/engine-mcp-query/README.md

 | ------------ | ------------------------------------------------------------------------------------------------------------------ |
 | `queryTasks` | Find user tasks by assignee, candidate group, process context, priority, due dates, delegation state, and more.    |

-All tools accept a single query DTO parameter with optional filter criteria and return results as JSON.
+Each tool accepts a query DTO with optional filter criteria and an optional `maxResults` parameter to control the number of results returned.
+Results are serialized to JSON.

 ## Requirements

-- Java 17+
+- Java 21+
 - Fluxnova BPM Engine 1.0.0+
 - Spring Boot 3.5+
 - Spring AI 1.1+